Gates Radio M-5078 Commercial SW AM/CWTransmitter

 Fortunately, I have a large inventory of NOS parts, such as these Vector sockets, so it was easy to replace with an original part.
 The thing I always liked about these sockets is the fact that most, if not all, of the circuit for a given tube can be assembled vertically, outside of the chassis.
 This makes for very short lead lengths, ease of assembly, and a very neat appearance.
 The socket can then be mounted and interconnecting wires added between tubes.
 Even interstage coupling caps can be installed between the socket pins and the bobbin lugs, so the only thing needed to be added once the socket is mounted are interconnecting wires.
 Even grounded components like bypass caps can be assembled off-chassis since four ground lugs exists around the base on the socket collar.
 Love these things!
 All of this was something totally lost on whomever last serviced this transmitter, looking at the rats nest of leads and components in the first image above.

-These Vector sockets use Micalex.
-Many people remove "brown" sockets from their radios thinking falsely that they are arc over due to deterioration over time.
+Vector sockets use Micalex.
+Many people remove "brown" sockets from their radios thinking falsely that they arc over due to deterioration over time.
 However, once again this is myth mostly because people do not understand the difference in materials and project the poor characteristics of one material on a completely different one.
 Phenolics (sometimes referred to as Bakelite) do arc over, especially at high-frequencies or voltages.
 They also are very poor at resisting humidity.
-The arcing issue happens on some older radios in the case of high-voltage rectifier tubes that use phenolic sockets.
+The arcing issue happens on some older radios in the case of high-voltage rectifier tubes of high-power amplfiers that use phenolic sockets.
 Phenolic does break down from heat and humidity.
 Unglazed ceramic sockets can also be prone to this problem.
 Micalex was the answer to this problem.
 And while Micalex looks like phenolic (being brown) people think they are the same thing.
 Far from it.
 In fact Micalex is far superior to even unglazed ceramic in this application in all but the highest frequency, temperature, or voltage extremes.
 Micalex is an insulating material made by heating and compression-molding the mixture of natural or synthetic mica with glass powder.
 So while technically it is a ceramic, it is one that exhibits excellent resistance to water, oil and weather, is machinable and exhibits excellent electrical properties, especially at high frequencies.

 New Audio Section Circuit Description